 To thoroughly follow up on the multitude of tasks (including this very extensive logo exploration in 2013) E.D.&A. are so kind to assign to me, I build a custom task tracking and project management app which I nonchalantly name ‘Mijn Project’※.
 Although it never reaches a public release, it does get picked up by my clients and colleagues and goes on to be a tool of choice for nearly a decade.
 Meticulous asset management, in particular, becomes an essential part of my services.

 ※ I assumed translation would be gratuitous.

 Around this time, I release Lilisto, a personal bookmark manager.
 It’s pretty innovative from the go, offering new concepts such as dynamic categorization, advanced sorting and autosuggesting similar favourite links.
-I’m in a position to iterate fast and the service booms, growing to more than 250.000 active users in a few years (who collectively manage over a million unique URLs) and being amongst the 100.000 most visited websites, as ranked by Alexa.
+I’m in a position to iterate fast and the service booms, growing to more than 250.000 active users in a few years (who collectively manage over a million unique URLs.)
+In part due to its API and accessible sharing-to mechanism, Lilisto is amongst the 100.000 most visited websites, as ranked by Alexa.
 I’m young, impressed and… inexperienced.

 I fail to monetize and, ignorant of potential investment, become a victim of my own success.
 Unable to upkeep server costs, the service intermittently yo-yo’s and goes down in 2009.

 Three years later and feeling encouraged by user feedback (and less cash-strapped), I attempt a revival by rebranding and rebuilding but it’s too late.
 With web browsers having vastly improved their own management and a market now saturated with similar offerings, abandon rate is high and the service dwindles and eventually dies out in 2014.